Claus1/unigui/README.md

 Button('Push me') is a normal button.
 Icon button respectively will be described like Button('_Check', 'icon': 'check')

-Edit field. complete is optional function which accepts current value and return the list for autocompete
+Edit field. complete is optional function which accepts current value and return the list for autocomplete
 ```
 Edit('Edit me', value = '', complete = get_complete_list) #value has to be string